 The role of Junior Governors is to act as the House of Lords, with the School Council acting as the House of Commons.
 Key ideas and plans are put forward to the Junior Governors to discuss further with the headteacher, Mr Goodwin.

 In addition to this, the Junior Governors attend a range of local and national events.
-Over recent years, the Junior Governors have compared at our Carol Services, Christingle Service and Harvest Festivals.
-Our Junior Governors have also attended the Sir Richard Hotham Memorial and the Commonwealth Service which is held at Westminster Abbey.
+Over recent years, the Junior Governors have spoken at our Carol Services, Christingle Service and Harvest Festivals.
+Our Junior Governors have also attended the Commonwealth Service which is held at Westminster Abbey.

 Election of Junior Governors